CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_11_11.md

 # Long-term planning

-**We want to have the final design concept decided by the  week of November 9th.
+We want to have the final design concept decided by the end of the semester.
 We would like to have the UAV flying autonomously with a camera attached to the bottom of it within a pre-defined area by the begging of next semester.
 We want to fully test this design by late February, early March to have time to correct the flaws in the coding and design.
-We are looking to have the UAV fly autonomously with a camera attached to it, collect data that represents objects, raise/deliver an object, and have the UAV integrated with ASV by the end of next semester.**   ??????
+We are looking to have the UAV fly autonomously with a camera attached to it, collect data that represents objects, raise/deliver an object, and have the UAV integrated with ASV by the end of next semester.

 ## Up coming Paper Deadlines